Adult social care

 Help with major alterations

-If you're a home owner, housing association tenant or you privately rent your home, you may qualify for a Disabled Facilities Grant (DFG) to help with major structural alterations to your home.
+If you're a home owner, housing association tenant or you privately rent your home, you may qualify for a Disabled Facilities Grant (DFG).
+This grant can help with major structural alterations to your home.
 Contact us to see whether you may be eligible for this grant.
 If you're eligible for assistance the DFG team will refer you to an approved supplier who can carry out the work.
-It's important if you do apply for this grant that you don't start any work before your application's been approved, as payment cannot be made for any work that's already been started.
+It's important if you do apply for this grant that you don't start any work before your application's been approved.
+Payment cannot be made for any work that's already been started.

 If we can't adapt your home